Surileez/genshin_database/README.md

  Group by Loc.mid,mname,location,nation_name,open_day
  ```
  (...) will change according to your requirements.</br>
  Notice that we avoid SQL injection by always using format like 'column name'=%s, only %s is what we get from users' input.
-And we use some select boxes to let users select rather than input, it is both safe for our database as well as convenient for users.</br>
+And we use some select boxes to let users select rather than input, it is both safe for our database and convenient for users.</br>

  Why do we think this page is interesting? :</br>
+ Because this page combines information of different kinds of materials and information about level up, it is covenient for users to quickly find which materials the character required as well as well and when to get those materials.
+Thus, users can level up their characters easily.

  ##### Other special requests(Interesting web pages!)